USS Chicago (CA-29): Loss at the Battle of Rennell Island

 The Japanese widely publicized the results of the engagement, claiming to have sunk two battleships and three cruisers.
 In reality they sank only the heavy cruiser Chicago on 30 January (two days later they also sank the destroyer USS De Haven much farther north in an air attack off Savo Island).
 The U.S. did not report the loss of Chicago to the public for some time, with Admiral Chester Nimitz—commander in chief of Allied Pacific forces—threatening to shoot any of his staff who leaked the loss to the press.
 The loss of the cruiser was published in a US newspaper on 16 February 1943.

 Awards

 Chicago received three battle stars for World War II service.

+Chicago Avenue, near Coral Sea Park in Maroubra, New South Wales, is named after USS Chicago (CA-29).